What Does DEI Stand For?

 Steps to Take to Improve Your Company’s DEI

-We’ve looked at what DEI stands for and why it’s important.
-Now, it’s time to look at how you can dissect your current diversity, equity, and inclusion and improve it in the areas it needs.
-It’s important to remember that DEI should become part of your company’s culture to have a true impact on your employees.
+We’ve examined what DEI stands for and why it’s crucial.
+Now, it’s time to examine how you can dissect your current diversity, equity, and inclusion and improve it in the areas that need improvement.
+It’s important to remember that DEI should become part of your company’s culture to impact your employees truly.

 Educate Yourself